dylanpicart/excel_api_access/README.md

 - **Connection Pooling**: Addressed by a persistent `httpx.AsyncClient`.
 - **Redundant Downloads**: Prevented by storing file hashes and only updating on changes.
 - **Virus Scan Overhead**: In-memory scanning might add overhead, but ensures security.
+- **Virus Scan Failures**: If ClamAV is unavailable or fails (e.g., due to socket errors or size limits), the scraper falls back to MIME-type validation for Excel files instead of discarding them.
+- **Fallback Traceability**: All skipped or MIME-only approved files are logged in `quarantine.log` with timestamp, reason, MIME type, and file size for audit and debugging.
 - **Size Limit Errors**: If you see “INSTREAM: Size limit reached” warnings, increase `StreamMaxLength` in `clamd.conf`.
 - **Windows Skipping**: If you can’t run ClamAV natively, the skip mechanism means the scraper still works without throwing errors.